 TIPS TO GET YOU READY FOR YOUR SKI TRIP

 - Start your ski fitness program at least six to eight weeks before your trip.
 Target ski-specific muscles.
 Make sure you get a program that really works the thighs, butt, and core stabilisers.
 The legs will predominantly be working eccentrically throughout skiing to maintain your squat position and stabilise throughout uneven terrain, so ensure your training incorporates eccentric leg extensor exercises.
+To get started, check out my online strength and conditioning coaching.

 - Keep up the ski lessons on the snow to ensure correct technique.